evilqubit/elastic-intro/README.md

 When developing with elasticsearch there are 3 main steps we have to consider. **Mapping**, **Indexing**, and **Querying** data

-1. Mapping
+###1.
+Mapping

 Mapping is used to define how elastic should store and index a particular document and it's fields.

 However if no mapping was introduced to a specific field on pre-index time, elastic will [dynamically](https://www.elastic.co/guide/en/elasticsearch/guide/current/dynamic-mapping.html) add a **generic** type to that field.
 Although this may sound tempting, it is not! since generic types are very basic and do not meet queries expectations most of the time.

-Moving forward with this tutorial we will base our example on the following data schema:
+Moving forward with this tutorial we will base our examples on the following data schema:

 ```
 {